KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     - Central management point for the entire cluster.
     - It exposes the Kubernetes API which is the main entry point for all cluster operations, processing all requests from `kubectl`, other components, and external clients.
     -   Validates and processes requests: performs authentication, authorization, and admission control (e.g., applying security policies, resource quotas) before persisting objects to etcd.
+        -   **Authorization Mode**: The `--authorization-mode=AlwaysAllow` flag configures the API server to allow all requests by default, which is insecure.
+For production, it is recommended to use `RBAC` (Role-Based Access Control).
     -   The only component that directly interacts with `etcd` to store and retrieve cluster state and configuration.
     -   Coordinates actions between other control plane components (like kube-scheduler, kube-controller-manager) and worker node agents (kubelets) by serving as their primary interface to the cluster state.
     -   Designed to scale horizontally for high availability (can run multiple instances).